preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 We want our business rules to not be dependent on database/gui/etc.
 It should be the other way around.

-In sum, boundaries should be drawn between components which change at different rates and for different reasons.
+In sum, boundaries should be drawn between components that change at different rates and for different reasons.
 This is the Single Responsibility Principle, applied to architecture.

 ## Boundary Anatomy